 Andrew has extensive experience in dealing with a range of sexual offences.

-R v H— Rape–successfully defending 16 year old charged with rape of 14 year old girlfriend.
+Successfully defending 16 year old charged with rape of 14 year old girlfriend.
 Analysis of telecommunication and social media evidence to secure material to assist in defence.
-Heightened tension due deft and family being harassed in the local community as a result of allegation.
+Heightened tension due to defendant and family being harassed in the local community as a result of allegation.

-R v W—teenage defendant charged with rape of child under 13.
+Teenage defendant charged with rape of a child under 13.
 Complainant not legally able to consent due to age.
 Court of Appeal indicate that instances where custodial sentence would not be passed are “vanishingly rare”.
 Advice from an early stage as to type of mitigation material to obtain secured non-custodial sentence and strong judicial commendation as to standard of representation.

-R v F—Rape.
-Successfully defending teenage boy in the Youth Court.
+Successfully defended a teenage boy in the Youth Court.
 Case involved successful section 41 application combined with non-defendant’s bad character application to permit successful lines of cross examination.

-R v HH— successfully defended elderly defendant charged with historic sexual abuse.
+Successfully defended an elderly defendant charged with historic sexual abuse.
 Obtaining disclosure that undermined the prosecution case from antiquated Local Authority material, following independent research into local authority record keeping practices.

 Homicide and Serious violence.